Can I use a personal credit card for business expenses?

-Personal liability (also known as a personal guarantee) is a requirement for some business credit card issuers; it makes the key business owners personally responsible for debts incurred in the name of the business.
+Personal liability (also known as a personal guarantee) is a requirement for some business credit card issuers; it makes the key business owners personally responsible for debts incurred in the business's name.
 This form of collateral helps reduce the risk taken on by the creditor, and it's why a business credit card may affect personal credit.
 But it can also create problems for the cardholder.

 These days, there are better, more founder-friendly small business credit cards and corporate cards on the market.

-There are various types of business credit to choose from, and each has its own pros and cons.
+There are various types of business credit to choose from, each with its pros and cons.
 However, all share a handful of advantages that make them a better alternative to using personal credit cards: